joduplessis/noom-tools/README.md

 - Documentation - please see each folder for a README with more details
 - Better & more complete frontend app
-- Testing & code coverage
+- More tests
 - Better type usages
-- Terraform deployment guide
+- Terraform deployment guide (TBC)

 ---